nsip/sif3-training-java/SIF3Training/README.md

 ## Version from October 23, 2018: Added FQ Use-Case Exercises.
 - Exercises for FQ Use-Case added and updated to SIF AU 3.4.4 draft data model.

+## Version from Jan 22, 2019: Updates SIF3 Framework Library v0.14.0
+- New libraries support XQUERYTEMPLATE functionality also known as Named Query Templates.

 # Download Instructions

 How to download this project: